jhomlala/catcher/README.md

     );
   }
 ```
+You need to add in your MaterialApp or CupertinoApp builder method with ```Catcher.addDefaultErrorWidget()```.
+This will add error handler for each widget in your app.

 You can provide optional parameters:
 * showStacktrace - show/hide stacktrace
 * customTitle - custom title for error widget